stolinski/meteor-shared-auth/README.md

 Each application will attempt to share its logged-in (or logged out) state with each of the listed domains.

-### Install

-Install with:

-    meteor add stolinski:shared-auth

 ### Why A Fork?

 The previous package relied on using IronRouter and hadn't seen an update in 11 months.
+I wanted to make a version that was essentailly the same, with updated practices and the use of FlowRouter & FlowRouter Layout.